DataCloud-project/DEP-PIPE/README.md

 ## Setup and Usage
-DEP-PIPE  will be able to be used by a)downloading the dedicated container image of the components, or b) by following the provided instructions in order to build the software from code.
+DEP-PIPE  is used by a)downloading the dedicated container image of the components, or b) by following the provided instructions in order to build the software from code.

 >Components can be used as standalone services, but for the proper function of DEP-PIPE as part of the DataCloud Toolbox the usage of MAESTRO orchestration is required.
 Interested users can request (to gledakis@ubitech.eu) for using MAESTRO to fully test DEP-PIPE.

->**First release of DEP-PIPE** will be available on October 2022.
+>**Final release of DEP-PIPE** released on October 2023.